paulb00th/gdt/content/en/about/the-team.md

 Alongside Claudia, I’ve been developing our business supporting international film crews working in the islands and today, my roles are split between teaching and supporting documentary film makers.

 *Image - Juan-Carlos Balda*

 <div class="grey-bar"></div>

-##### Alan Jacome - PADI Free-Diving Instructor

-{{< figure src="img/about/Alan Jacome.png" class="align-right full-width">}}

-I’m a local, having been born and raised in the Galapagos on Santa Cruz Island.
-Here, since childhood, I’ve enjoyed our many snorkelling and surfing sites.
-A few years ago, while at ‘Las Grietas’, a series of water filled lagoons adjacent to the coast, I was overcome with the desire to reach the bottom, and this became my motivation to learn freediving.
-I started a formal course in 2020 and became a PADI Freedive Instructor in 2021.

-In 2022 I was invited by Claudia and Juan Carlos to join Galapagos Dive Academy and, since then, I’ve been sharing my passion for freediving with guests!
-I’m often asked, ‘why should I freedive’?
-For me, answer is simple, the training takes you deeper for longer, provides for magical encounters with shy marine life, and connects you to the ocean with minimal impact

-Some people freedive for the challenge, but for me it’s true appeal lays in the calm it brings to a hectic world.
-While on a breath hold dive, I can silently merge with the underwater world and enjoy its many rare sights and extraordinary sounds - come join me!

-*Image - Alan Jacome*

-<div class="grey-bar"></div>